-The MCOs will conduct additional assessments within seventy-five (75) calendar days of a transition to determine if the transition was successful and identify any remaining needs.
+The MCOs are then required to conduct additional assessments within seventy-five (75) calendar days of a transition to determine if the transition was successful and identify any remaining needs.
 Transition scenarios include but are not limited to:

-- Transition from a nursing facility to the community; - Transition for member(s) with special circumstances; - Transition for member(s) moving from a higher level of care to a lower level of care; - Transition for member(s) turning twenty-one (21) years of age, and out of EPSDT services; - Transition for member(s) changing MCOs while hospitalized; - Transition for member(s) changing MCOs during major organ and tissue transplantation services:

-- Transition for member(s) changing MCOs while receiving outpatient treatment for significant medical conditions; - Transition for member(s) changing MCOs; - Transition for member(s) moving from a residential placement or institutional facility to a community placement; - Transition for children returning home from a foster care placement; - Transition for member(s) released from incarceration or detention facilities; - Transition for member(s) discharging from a hospital; - Transition for member(s) discharging from out-of-home placements and crisis centers related to Behavioral Health treatment; - Transition for member(s) who are preparing to receive out-of-state treatment; and/or - Transition for member(s) from Fee for Service (FFS).
+- Transition from a nursing facility to the community; - Transition for member(s) with special circumstances; - Transition for member(s) moving from a higher level of care to a lower level of care; - Transition for member(s) turning twenty-one (21) years of age, and out of EPSDT services; - Transition for member(s) changing MCOs while hospitalized; - Transition for member(s) changing MCOs during major organ and tissue transplantation services: - Transition for member(s) changing MCOs while receiving outpatient treatment for significant medical conditions: - Transition for member(s) changing MCOs; - Transition for member(s) moving from a residential placement or institutional facility to a community placement; - Transition for children returning home from a foster care placement; - Transition for member(s) released from incarceration or detention facilities; - Transition for member(s) discharging from a hospital; - Transition for member(s) discharging from out-of-home placements and crisis centers related to Behavioral Health treatment: - Transition for member(s) who are preparing to receive out-of-state treatment; and/or - Transition for member(s) from Fee for Service (FFS).

-The MCOs are required to participate in care coordination efforts for justice-involved individuals to facilitate the transition of members from prisons, jails, and detention facilities into the community, to include tribal communities and reservations for Native American members transitioning from incarceration.
+The MCOs are also required to participate in care coordination efforts for justice-involved individuals to facilitate the transition of members from prisons, jails, and detention facilities into the community, to include tribal communities and reservations for Native American members transitioning from incarceration.
+Care Coordination should occur prior to release, including when release from the facility occurs after business hours or on non-workdays.
 The MCOs will collaborate with criminal justice partners to identify justice-involved members with physical and/or behavioral health chronic and/or complex care needs prior to the member's release.
+HSD requires the MCO to address, at a minimum: